Iñaki Muñoz: Athletic Bilbao

 Muñoz switched west for 2007–08, moving to Basque neighbours Athletic Bilbao on a three-year contract.
 He appeared sparingly in his first season, and even less in the second and third – his 2009–10 output consisted of 30 minutes against Deportivo in the last matchday.

 Muñoz scored his only competitive goal for the side on 31 January 2008, in a 3–3 home draw with Racing de Santander in the Spanish Cup quarter-finals.

 Later years

-In summer 2010, aged 32, free agent Muñoz signed with FC Cartagena of the Segunda División.
+In summer 2010, aged 32, the free agent Muñoz signed with FC Cartagena of Segunda División.
 He retired three years later, after lower-league spells at UD Salamanca and CD Izarra.

 International career

 Muñoz represented both the Basque and Navarrese autonomous teams, earning six caps in total.